UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_01.md

 ```

 Notes:
-We can make the output of ls more informative using the -F option (also sometimes called a switch or a flag).
+We can make the output of `ls` more informative
+by using the -F option
+(a command option is sometimes called a "switch" or a "flag").
 Options modify the behavior of the command.

 In this case,
-`-F` tells ls to decorate the output of `ls` to show what type of file each entry is.
+`-F` tells `ls` to decorate the printed output
+to indicate what type of file each entry is.
-A trailing `/` indicates a directory,
+A trailing `/` ("slash") indicates a directory,
-while a trailing `*` tells us something is a runnable program.
+while a trailing `*` ("asterisk") tells us that the file is a runnable program.
 Depending on our setup,
-the shell might also use colors to indicate whether each entry is a file or directory.
+the shell might also use colors
+to indicate what type of file or directory each entry is.

 ---